 La Plata County Humane Society is an open-admission shelter, and we accept all animals that come through our doors.
 Saving lives and finding forever homes for the pets in our care is our mission at LPCHS.
 We understand, however, that there are circumstances that may occur where the guardian must relinquish ownership of the pet.
 Please call (970) 259-2847 x101 to speak with a member of our behavior team and discuss other options prior to surrendering your pet.

-Yes, we offer monthly low cost vaccine clinics to the public.
-Unable to make the clinic date?
-No problem, you can come in 7 days a week, during normal business hours, no appointment necessary to get your pet vaccinated (excluding rabies.)
+Yes, we offer low cost vaccines to the public.
+You can come in 7 days a week, during normal business hours, no appointment necessary to get your pet vaccinated (excluding rabies.)
 You must make an appointment to get your pet vaccinated for rabies.

-Please visit our Vaccine and Dental Clinics page for more information or call (970) 259-2847 x101 to make an appointment.
+Please visit our Vaccines and Other Services page for more information or call (970) 259-2847 x101 to make an appointment.

 La Plata County Humane Society offers humane euthanasia and cremation services.
 We are here to listen and help you determine which end-of-life services best suit your needs.
 Please visit our End-of-Life Services page for more information.

-At the Shelter!
+At the shelter or online!
 You may come in 7 days a week, during normal business hours, no appointment necessary to license your pet.
-You will need to provide proof of your pet’s current rabies certificate and pay the $10/year fee (altered pets).
+You will need to provide proof of your pet’s current rabies certificate, proof of spay and neuter and pay the $10/year fee (altered pets).
 Other fee apply for unaltered pets.

 Please visit our Licensing page for more information.